syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 ## Adding marker template

 The Marker can be added as a template in the Maps component.
-The [`template`](../api/maps/markerSettingsModel/#template) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property is used to set the Marker as a template.
+The [`template`](../api/maps/markerSettingsModel/#template) property of the [`markerSettings`](../api/maps/markerSettingsModel/) is used to set the Marker as a template.
 HTML element or id of an element can be added as the template in Markers.

 {% tab template="maps/default-map", es5Template="marker" %}